AnotherFoxGuy/diesel-scm/README.md

 Diesel
 ---------
-Diesel is cross-platform GUI front-end for the excellent <a href="http://fossil-scm.org">Fossil</a> SCM tool written in Qt.
+Diesel is a cross-platform GUI front-end for the excellent <a href="http://fossil-scm.org">Fossil</a> SCM tool written in Qt.
 Diesel runs on Windows, OSX as well as various flavors of Unix including Linux and FreeBSD.
+This is a fork of [Fuel](https://fuel-scm.org/) with some extra features and has been upgraded to QT6

 ### What does it look like?
 (V2.0.0 Beta)
 ![Diesel-2.0.0-Beta-Win](/doc/diesel-2.0.0-Beta-Win.jpg)